TACC-Cloud/agave-docs/docs/agave/guides/files/introduction.rst

        }
    }

 You may upload data to a remote systems by performing a multipart POST on the FILES service.
 If you are using the Tapis (Agave) CLI, you can perform recursive directory uploads.
-If you are manually calling curl or building an app with the Agave SDK, you will need to implement the recursion yourself.
+If you are manually calling curl or building an app with the Tapis (Agave) SDK, you will need to implement the recursion yourself.
 You can take a look in the ``files-upload`` script to see how this is done.
 The following is an example of how to upload a file that we will use in the remainder of this tutorial.

 You will see a progress bar while the file uploads, followed by a response from the server with a description of the uploaded file.
 Tapis (Agave) does not block during data movement operations, so it may be just a moment before the file physically shows up on the remote system.

 Importing data
 --------------

 You can also have Tapis (Agave) download data from an external URL.
 Rather than making a multipart file upload request, you can pass in a JSON object with the URL and an optional target file name, type, and array of notifications subscriptions.
-Agave supports several protocols for ingestion listed in the next table.
+Tapis (Agave) supports several protocols for ingestion listed in the next table.

 .. raw:: html